oheger/stream-sync/README.md

    later.
 When restarted with these options the process ignores all sync operations listed in the progress log and only executes those that are still pending.
 This is further outlined in the _Examples_ section.

+### Adjust granularity of timestamps
+In order to decide whether a file needs to be copied to the destination structure, StreamSync compares the last-modified timestamps of the files involved.
+After a file has been copied, the timestamp in the destination structure is updated to match the one in the source structure; so if there are no changes on the file in the source structure, another sync process will ignore this file - at least in theory.

+In practice there can be some surprises when syncing between different types of file systems or structures.
+The differences can also impact the comparison of last-modified timestamps.
+For instance, some structures may store such timestamps with a granularity of nanoseconds, while others only use seconds.
+This may lead to false positives when StreamSync decides which files to copy.

+To deal with problems like that, the `--ignore-time-delta` option can be specified.
+The option expects a numeric value which is interpreted as a threshold in seconds for an acceptable time difference.
+So if the difference between the timestamps of two files is below this threshold, the timestamps will be considered to be equal.
+Setting this option to a value of 1 or 2 should solve all issues related to the granularity of file timestamps.
+An example using this option can be found in the _Examples and use cases_ section.

 ### Structure types
 This section lists the different types of structures that are supported for